-Target Long Term Expected
+Target 10 Year Expected

 Asset Class Allocation Real Rate of Return

 Domestic equity 31.00% 8.00%

 International equity 26.00% 7.85%

 Alternatives 14.00% 8.00%

 Fixed income 18.00% 3.75%

 Real estate 10.00% 6.75%

 Liquidity reserves 1.00% 3.00%

 Total 100.00%

-Discount Rate - The discount rate used to measure the total pension liability was 7.75 percent as of June 30, 2014.
-The projection of cash flows used to determine the discount rate assumes member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
+Discount Rate - The discount rate used to measure the total pension liability was 7.75% as of June 30, 2016.
+The projection of cash flows used to determine the discount rate assumes that member and employer contributions will be made at the statutory contribution rates in accordance with the rate increases described in Note 1.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2014.
-Therefore, the long-term expected rate of return on pension plan investments of 7.75 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2014.
+Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions of future plan members, are excluded.
+Based on those assumptions, STRS Ohio's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2016.
+Therefore, the long-term expected rate of return on pension plan investments of 7.75% was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2016.